Alogani/shellcmd/README.md

 # ShellCmd
 Collection of asynchronous Terminal commands to be used inside nim.

+This is not a DSL, neither a new shell language, but a wrapper around all binaries the shell can access.
+So it permits to leverage all your existing knowledge of shell commands in a modern and powerful existing language (nim) to write expressive, powerful, extensive and reliable scripts.

 ## Features

 - Developped with interactivness in mind (you can develop both semi-automated script, as well as fully automated one)